Lieutenant Geoffrey Thomas Lovick Ellwood

 Source: Michael Doyle Their Name Liveth For Evermore: The Great War Roll of Honour for Leicestershire and Rutland.

-He was the son of Charles Edward Ellwood, a Clergyman of the Church of England, born 1844 in Hargrave, Cheshire and his wife Mary Katherine Ellwood (nee Hopwood, married in the 3rd quarter of 1888 in the Stamford, Lincolnshire district), born 1862 in Edinburgh, Scotland.
-Geoffrey Thomas Lovick was born in the 10th January 1892 in Cottesmore, Rutland, his siblings were, William James H., born 1893, Michael Oliver D., born 1894 and Aubrey Beauclark, born 1897, all his siblings were born in Cottesmore, in March 1901 the family home was at The Rectory, Cottesmore.
-In April 1911 Geoffrey was absent from the family home at The Rectory, Cottesmore, residing there was his father, a Clergyman of the established church, his mother and brother Charles John, a student, born 1890 in Cottesmore.
+He was the son of Charles Edward Ellwood, a Clergyman of the Church of England, born on the 20th October 1843 in Hargrave, Cheshire and baptised on the 19th November 1843 in St. Peter’s Church, Hargrave (son of William Ellwood, 1797-1875 and Elizabeth Cheers, 1805-1892) and his wife Mary Katherine Ellwood (nee Hopwood, married on the 11th September 1888 in St. Mary’s Church, Ketton, Rutland), born on the 22nd June 1861 in Edinburgh, Midlothian, Scotland (daughter of John Turner Hopwood, 1827 and Mary Augusta Henrietta Coventry, 1841.
+Geoffrey Thomas Lovick was born in the 10th January 1892 in Cottesmore, Rutland, his siblings were, William James Howard, born on the 22nd February1893, Michael Oliver Dundas, born on the 13th July 1894 and Aubrey Beauclark, born on the 3rd July 1897, all his siblings were born in Cottesmore, in March 1901 the family home was at The Rectory, Cottesmore.

-On Friday October 29th 1915 The Melton Mowbray Times & Vale of Belvoir Gazette published the following article under the heading.
+On Friday October 29th 1915, The Melton Mowbray Times & Vale of Belvoir Gazette published the following article under the heading.
 “LOCAL WAR ITEMS.” – COTTESMORE OFFICER WOUNDED.
 Information has been received that Second-Lieut.
 G. T. L. Ellwood, 6th Battalion Leicestershire Regiment, was wounded in France in the 18th inst., having received a bullet through the right shoulder.
 Lieut.
 Ellwood is the third son of the Rev. C. E. Ellwood, rector of Cottesmore, and has two brothers serving in the army, and one in the Royal Navy.

 The War Diary records: 14-17 Jul-16 - FRICOURT.
 The 110th Brigade attacked and captured BAZENTIN – LE – PETIT WOOD and village and held same.